mobizt/FirebaseClient/README.md

 RealtimeDatabase::get(<AsyncClientClass>, <path>, <options>, <AsyncResult>);
 ```

-   2. From the instance of async data (with callback function).
+   2. From the instance of async data in case async task (with callback function).

    The async result instance was created inside the async task and can be accessed via the async result callback function that passed to the async tasks as the following.